Discrete global symmetries and dynamics of emergent fermions: Fermion mass renormalization in the weak coupling limit

-Global symmetries affect the Majorana mass renormalization in the weak coupling limit, which is given by the diagrams in Fig. \ref{mass}.
+Global symmetries affect the fermion mass renormalization in the weak coupling limit, which is given by the diagrams in Fig. \ref{mass}.
 The two diagrams differ by a factor of $-(2s+1)$ as a result of the fermion loop in the second one.
-For TRB systems with $s=0$, the two diagrams exactly cancel each other in the order of $1/M^2$ in the large mass limit $M\gg \Lambda_0$.
-Thus, the Majorana mass renormalization is given by
+For $Z_1$ class of spinless fermions ($s=0$), the two diagrams exactly cancel each other in the order of $1/M^2$ in the large mass limit $M\gg \Lambda_0$.
+Thus, the fermion mass renormalization is given by